whistlepost/whistlepost-user-guide/docs/index.md

 Whistlepost is designed to support just about any form of content through customization, however out-of-the-box content structure is based on Schema.org metadata.
 Schema.org is a collaboration between many prominent organizations to define common metadata for content published on the World Wide Web.
 As such this seems to be a good basis for default content metadata in Whistlepost.

 A default site content template is provided via a Github repository, and provides a suggested initial site structure along with some default site management metadata.
 Using this template as a basis provides an extremely easy way to begin designing a complete website with no web design experience necessary.
 In fact, when paired with Forestry.io, managing site content can be entirely GUI-based without any local checkout of source repositories.

+### Schema.org

+All Whistlepost content is compliant with a corresponding [Schema.org] type, making it trivial to include metadata in published content.
+[Schema.org] metadata provides the benefit of improved Search Engine Optimization (SEO), maximising the reach to your potential target audience.

 ### Forestry.io